-Directing a session of Bridge is an essential part of the clubs operation.
-The layout of the playing room, the smooth flow of the moving pairs around the room and the movement of the boards to and from the tables are one of the directors prime responsibilities.
+Directing a session of bridge is an essential part of the club’s operation.
+The layout of the playing room, the smooth flow of pairs around the room, and the transfer of the boards to and from the tables are some of the director’s prime responsibilities.

 Peter Van Leeuwen

 As a club player, make good use of your director.
 The director is there to help when things go awry, be it a spilt card or a bid or lead made out of turn.